Felips096/Felips096/README.md

 - Hi, I’m @Felips096.
 I am a young brasilian developer.
 - I’m interested in programing and learning new types of code.
 - I’m currently learning c++.
-- i know how to program in java and python.
+- I know how to program in java and python.
 - I’m looking to create a team for game jams and other projects.
 -
 - How to reach me: